openmpf/openmpf.github.io/docs/docs/Component-API-Overview.md

 The OpenMPF Component Application Programming Interface (API) provides a mechanism for integrating components into OpenMPF.
 The goals of the document are to:

-*	Provide an overview of OpenMPF and its Component API
+*	Provide an overview of OpenMPF concepts
 *	Define a *component* in the context of OpenMPF
-*	Explain the use of the Component API
+*	Explain the role of the Component API

 # Terminology